TheAgentCompany/TheAgentCompany/README.md

 ##### Step 2.3: Conduct the Task

 Now you can prompt the agent to work on the task.
 The task instruction is in `/instruction/task.md`.
+In the baseline experiments, the initial prompt is as simple as

 > Complete the task in /instruction/task.md

+but you could choose to extract the content in `/instruction/task.md` and include in the prompt.

 ##### Step 2.4: Grade the Result